When I first started out in my photography career nine years ago, I labeled myself as an outdoor natural light photographer.

 There are so many options for artificial light sources for a photography studio.
 It’s very easy to get overwhelmed.

 Anything from overhead lights, to umbrella lights, to rim lights to light disks.
 Think hard about what type of photography you want to focus on and invest in the lights.
+The good news is there are plenty to choose from.
+Although it’s not cheap, the Godox AD200 Pro is a good choice.
+If your budget is tighter, then we like the Neewer 700W professional lighting kit.

 You can always rent lights as the need arises if you have a camera or photography store close by.
 Some shops even rent gear online.